zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 mask1 = uint8_t((vgetq_lane_u64(mask2, 1) * magic) >> 64);
 ```

 The shift instruction gets optimized away, resulting in just two `UMULH` instructions in addition to vector->scalar moves, and an extra ~1% throughput improvement on Apple M2.
-However, UMULH may not be as fast as the regular multiplication; Cortex-X2 optimization guide lists it as having 1 extra cycle of latency, and using this on Amazon Graviton 2 actually results in ~2% throughput reduction.
+However, UMULH may not be as fast as the regular multiplication; Cortex-X2 optimization guide lists it as having 1 extra cycle of latency, and using this on AWS Graviton2 actually results in ~2% throughput reduction.
 On MSVC, the same optimization requires using `_umul128` intrinsic so overall this solution is unfortunately not as portable as the original optimization.

 # Conclusion